 Notes for Contributors

 Responsibilities for reviewing manuscripts and making final editorial decisions remain with the journal’s editorial board.
 Manuscripts may be in the form of articles (approximately 5,000-9,000 words), review essays or commentaries (3,000 words), or book reviews (1,000 words).
 Articles that are submitted must be original and should not be simultaneously under consideration-either in whole or in part-for publication elsewhere.
-Authors are requested to submit an electronic version (as an e-mail attachment in Microsoft Word) to Seo, Duck-Yull, editor in chief, Asian Journal of Canadian Studies, at email@example.com.
+Authors are requested to submit an electronic version (as an e-mail attachment in Microsoft Word) to Seo, Duck-Yull, editor in chief, Asia-Pacific Journal of Canadian Studies, at firstname.lastname@example.org.

-All manuscripts accepted for consideration by Asian Journal of Canadian Studies (AJCS) are sent out anonymously to readers for review.
+All manuscripts accepted for consideration by Asia-Pacific Journal of Canadian Studies (APJCS) are sent out anonymously to readers for review.
 To protect anonymity, only the title should appear on the manuscript and all possible identifying information should be excluded from the body of the text.
 Attach a cover page with the title of the manuscript, and the name, affiliation and address of the author(s).
 The review process can take up to two months.

 Preparing the Manuscript